chaoran/node-serialize/README.md

 2. If the callback function is optional, the second to last argument cannot be a 'Function' type;
 3. If an error occurs, it passed the error as the first argument to the callback, and the error must be an instance of `Error`.

-Note: Future version of `serialize` will be able to serialize a function that emits `end` and `error` events.
+Note: Future version of `serialize` may be able to serialize a function that emits `end` and `error` events.

 ## License - MIT